-(1) The amounts in the "Stock Awards" column relate to the RSUs granted by the Company in 2015 to the non-employee Directors under the Equity Plan.
-The RSUs granted in 2015 will vest on May 21, 2016.
-The fair market value of each share of common stock subject to the RSUs on the date of grant, which was May 21, 2015, for each non-employee Director serving on the board as of that date, and October 21, 2015 for Mr. Dhoré, was \$24.11 and \$24.31, respectively.
-As of December 31, 2015, each non-employee Director serving on the board as of May 21, 2016 had 2,488 unvested RSUs, and Mr. Dhoré had 1,439 unvested RSUs.
+- (1) The amounts in the "Stock Awards" column relate to the RSUs granted by the Company in 2016 to the non-employee Directors under the Equity Plan.
+The RSUs granted in 2016 will vest on May 24, 2017.
+The fair market value of each share of common stock subject to the RSUs on the date of grant, which was May 24, 2016, for each non-employee Director was \$30.18.
+As of December 31, 2016, each non-employee Director had 1,988 unvested RSUs.
 In addition, as of that date, Messrs.
-Kolesar, Kroner, McSally, Mosher and Rumbolz, Dr. Blakey, Ms. Glenn and Ms. Ong had 28,528, 4,151, 4,157, 28,528, 27,697, 27,630, 28,360 and 28,347 vested RSUs, respectively.
-Mr. Dhoré did not have any vested RSUs.

-The amounts shown do not reflect compensation actually received by the non-employee Director but rather represent the aggregate grant date fair value computed in accordance with FASB ASC Topic 718, excluding any assumption for future forfeitures.
+Dhoré, Kolesar, Kroner, McSally, Mosher and Rumbolz, Dr. Blakey, Ms. Glenn and Ms. Ong had 1,439, 31,627, 6,639, 6,725, 31,627, 30,435, 30,185, 31,372 and 31,305 vested RSUs, respectively. - The amounts shown do not reflect compensation actually received by the non-employee Director but rather represent the aggregate grant date fair value computed in accordance with FASB ASC Topic 718, excluding any assumption for future forfeitures.
 Dividend equivalents will be credited to those non-employee Directors who elect to defer settlement of the RSUs until 6 months after termination of Board service, and will be converted into additional RSUs.
-There were no actual forfeitures of stock awards by any of our Directors in 2015 and all other assumptions used to calculate the expense amounts shown are set forth in Note 14 to the 2015 Consolidated Financial Statements.

-- (2) All Other Compensation includes the aggregate incremental costs associated with the non-employee Directors' and their guests' (i.e., spouse, family member or similar guest) attending board meetings and/or board activities. - (3) Mr. Dhoré began serving on the Board as of October 21, 2015.
+There were no actual forfeitures of stock awards by any of our Directors in 2016 and all other assumptions used to calculate the expense amounts shown are set forth in Note 14 to the 2016 Consolidated Financial Statements. - (2) All Other Compensation includes the aggregate incremental costs associated with the non-employee Directors' and their guests' (i.e., spouse, family member or similar guest) attending board meetings and/or board activities.